totaljs/components/j-Resource/readme.md

 ## j-Resource

 Resources are very great solution for e.g. translate some texts in all scripts.
-The component can be appended multiple-times.
+The component can be appended multiple-times and all components use one repository for storing keys and values.

 __METHODS__:

-- `RESOURCE(key, [def])` - is a global method and
+- `RESOURCE(key, [def])` - is a global method
-- `FIND('resource').download('/my-dictionary.txt', [callback]);` - for downloading resources
+- `FIND('resource').download('/my-dictionary.txt', [callback]);` - for importing new resources

 ### Author